Skip to main content

 What are research communities?

-A research community consists of an interdisciplinary group engaged in studying a common theme of broad environmental significance in one of three defined tracks: stewardship of nature, climate action, and societal resilience.
-Each community must include at least one public-facing outcome and offer opportunities for students to get involved.
+A Research Community consists of an interdisciplinary group engaged in studying a common theme of broad environmental significance in one of three defined tracks: Stewardship of Nature, Climate Action, and Societal Resilience.
+Each one should meaningfully involve different disciplines, include at least one public-facing outcome, and provide concrete opportunities for student involvement.

 Image